XLions/LiCY_Lab_Protocols/README.md

 # LiCY_Lab_Protocols

-Protocols of biological experiments and bioinformatics analysis.
-For LiCY Lab, BUAA, Beijing, CHINA.
+This repository contains protocols from LiCY Lab, BUAA, Beijing, CHINA.
+The protocols include biological experiments part and bioinformatics analysis part.

+Images, fonts, codes and the document (.docx) are contained in the repository.